Sherry Allen (Dec 04, 1946)

 At age nine, Sherry was the youngest Mouseketeer for the show's second season (there were two younger mice during the first season).
 She was the odd girl out among all thirty-nine Mouseketeers, the only one chosen without a match from the opposite gender in her age group.
 She used the stage name "Allen" upon the advice of her first agent, who thought some casting directors might not hire an ethnic talent.

 Like all second season mice, Sherry's performances are largely unavailable for viewing today, as the studio hasn't released production numbers from that year on video or DVD.
 And in truth, there really were very few shows on which Sherry had more than an audience member role.
 Perhaps her most prominent part was in the skit Holiday in Hawaii, where she played a hula-dancing Hawaiian princess.
-She also had a large role in the number Fun with Fish, performing in a trio with Karen and Sharon, and smaller bits singing a line or two in Land of Me Oh My and Herman's German Band.
+She also had a large role in the number Fun with Fish, performing in a trio with Karen and Sharon, and smaller bits singing a line or two in Land of Me Oh My, Scribbletown, County Fair, and Herman's German Band.

 Assigned to the Blue Team for Circus Day and Guest Star Day audiences, Sherry also took part in two Anything Can Happen Day serials, Rookie Fireman